Mario Alexandre · March 26, 2026 · token-savings auto-scatter llm-costs

 }

-That JSON gets injected as system context.
-The main model sees my original "fix the payment webhook" message PLUS this fully structured interpretation of it.
-It knows who it is, what the context is, what the constraints are, what format to use.
-It just does the task.
+That JSON goes in as system context.
+The main model sees my original "fix the payment webhook" message.
+It also sees this fully structured breakdown of it.
+The model knows who it is, what the situation is, what the limits are, and what format to use.
+It just does the job.
 No back-and-forth.

 The Local Model Option

-The $42 in Haiku calls over 7 days is already great value.
-But I took it further and fine-tuned a local 7B model to do the same scatter.
-Qwen2.5-7B, trained on scatter examples, runs at 290 tok/s on my RTX 5090.
-The GGUF is 4.7GB.
-Training took 107 seconds.
+The $42 in Haiku calls over 7 days is already a great deal.
+But I went further.
+I fine-tuned a local 7B model to do the same scatter job.
+The model is Qwen2.5-7B, trained on scatter examples.
+It runs at 290 tok/s on my RTX 5090.
+The GGUF file is 4.7GB.
+Training took just 107 seconds.

-At zero API cost for scatter, the monthly savings from reduced exchange rate on my workflow projects to $1,500+/month.
-That's 97% cost reduction from a $0 marginal cost scatter layer — if you have local GPU.
+At zero API cost for scatter, the monthly savings from reduced exchanges on my workflow projects comes to $1,500+/month.
+That is a 97% cost reduction from a scatter layer that costs $0 to run (if you have a local GPU).

-If you don't, Haiku scatter still gives you 61% reduction for a 38x ROI.
+If you do not have a local GPU, Haiku scatter still gives you a 61% cost reduction and a 38x ROI.
 Both options are open source.
-Leave a comment and I'll share the links.
+Leave a comment and I will share the links.